Interpolative separable density fitting on adaptive real space grids: THC decomposition via ISDF using adaptive grids

 Evaluating the integrals \eqref{eq:V_isdf} requires (i) solving the collection of Poisson equations $-\Delta u_{\nu}(\mathbf{r}) = \zeta_{\nu}(\mathbf{r})$, and (ii) computing the inner products $\int d\mathbf{r} \, \zeta_{\mu}(\mathbf{r}) u_{\nu}(\mathbf{r})$.
 The auxiliary basis functions $\zeta_{\mu}(\mathbf{r})$ are given on a real space grid of $M$ points.
 For simulations in which core electrons are excluded, e.g., using pseudopotentials or effective core potentials, the single-particle basis functions, and therefore the auxiliary basis functions, tend to be smooth even near nuclei.
 In this case, a uniform real space grid is sufficient, and the Poisson equation can be solved using the fast Fourier transform (FFT).
 Then the inner products can be computed using a suitable uniform grid quadrature rule.

 \begin{remark} For periodic systems, the single-particle basis functions and therefore the auxiliary basis functions are considered to be periodic, and the Poisson equation can be solved on a single unit cell with periodic boundary conditions under the charge neutrality assumption, i.e., the mean of the electron density is zero.
 The inner products can then be computed by the trapezoid rule with spectral accuracy \cite{trefethen2014sirev}.
 For molecular systems, we assume that all single-particle basis functions have decayed sufficiently by the boundary of the simulation domain, and we solve the Poisson equation in free space.
+The boundary is determined by gradually enlarging the computational domain, with an a posteriori check based on the maximum normalized $L^2$ norm of the single-particle basis functions evaluated on a spherical boundary.
 Straightforward use of the FFT to solve the Poisson equation in this setting is inappropriate, since it assumes periodic boundary conditions; in other words, it will introduce slowly-decaying spurious periodic images of the desired solution.
 Rather, to use uniform grids in a non-periodic setting, the FFT should be used in conjunction with a truncated kernel method, such as that of Ref.~\cite{vico2016jcp}, which correctly imposes free space boundary conditions.
 In the present work, we indeed consider the molecular case, but use adaptive rather than uniform grids, so this discussion is not relevant. \end{remark}

 In practice, the use of uniform grids is a significant limitation.
 When core electrons are treated explicitly or hard pseudopotentials are used, the single-particle basis functions have highly localized features, typically requiring denser grids than are affordable (both in terms of memory and computational cost of the various steps).
 The solution of the Poisson equation on adaptive grids non-uniformly resolving localized structures is a well-studied problem in computational mathematics.
 Robust, black-box, highly efficient algorithms are available both to construct adaptive grids which automatically resolve a given density to controllable high-order accuracy, and to solve the Poisson equation on the resulting grids.
 A primary goal of such solvers is linear or quasi-linear scaling in the number of grid points: that is, the cost of solving the Poisson equation should scale as $\OO{M}$ or $\OO{M \log M}$, where $M$ is the number of points in an adaptive grid discretizing the density.